 Peter M. Liss is an experienced Vista restraining order attorney who can help those who need protection and those who have been accused of breaking the law.
-He most commonly works with those involving either civil harassment or domestic violence.
+He most commonly works with cases involving either civil harassment or domestic violence.

 At the hearing for a permanent restraining order, either party may call witnesses and while you have the right to hire a lawyer, they are not considered mandatory, so you have no right to a court appointed attorney.
 Whether you need to get a protection order or to defend yourself against a one, a Vista restraining order lawyer can help ensure your rights are protected throughout the hearing process.

-Basic rules of evidence apply and Peter M. Liss will help you keep any evidence out of the hearing if it does not comply with the law.
 If you win your case, the judge might even order the other party to pay your legal fees.

+Basic rules of evidence apply during these hearings and Peter M. Liss will help you keep any evidence out of the hearing if it does not comply with the law for reasons related to illegal search and seizure or irrelevance to the case.

 Having a restraining order against you can be a serious problem.
-You will no longer be able to possess firearms and the order will show up on background checks, which could harm your ability to get a job or to rent a new home.
-If you violate the order, you will be subject to criminal prosecution.
+You will no longer be able to possess firearms and the order will show up on background checks, which could harm your ability to get a job, get a loan or to rent a new home.
+Permanent restraining orders last for up to three years and they can be extended.

 If you need any more clarification regarding restraining orders, please call (760) 643-4050 to schedule a free initial consultation with a top Vista restraining order defense lawyer.

 Creative Commons Image by Seth W.